Qara Khitai: Seals

 In Autumn of the year 2019 a Chinese type bronze seal was discovered near a Caravanserai that was located near the Ustyurt Plateau.
 This seal has a weight of 330 grams and has the dimensions of 50x52x13 millimeters with a handle that is 21 millimeters in height.
 The inscription of the seal is written in Khitan large script and contains 20 characters.
-This was the first seal that could be confidently attributed to the a Western Liao period as it is attributed to have been created during the 3rd month of the year Tianxi 20 (or the year 1197 in the Gregorian calendar) during the reign of Emperor Yelü Zhilugu.
-The discovery of this seal further indicated that the Qara Khitai Khanate adopted the Chinese administrative practice, as such seals were commonly used in the Imperial Chinese government apparatus.
+This was the first seal that could be confidently attributed to the Western Liao period as it contains an attribution for its creation dating to the 3rd month of the year Tianxi 20 (or the year 1197 in the Gregorian calendar) during the reign of Emperor Yelü Zhilugu.
+The discovery of this seal lends support for the continuation of Chinese administrative practices from the Liao dynasty in the Qara Khitai Khanate as such seals were commonly used in imperial Chinese governments.

 As of 2020 it is unclear if the same regulations on seals existed in Qara Khitai as did in imperial China and if the sizes of Western Liao seals were standardised or not.